MultitudeVR/ChatCompletionsGUI/README.md

 For Windows users, download the executable file from the [GitHub release page](https://github.com/MultitudeVR/ChatCompletionsGUI/releases/tag/v1.0.0).
 Simply run the downloaded executable to launch the application.

+Note that application startup time is somewhat slow when running from the .exe (it takes like 10 seconds).

 #### Method 2: Installing from Source

 1. Clone the repository: